 We linked up with our guide, Leo, and the other four members of our party and headed for our first stop – coffee at Balzac’s Coffee Roasters.
 Named after Honoré de Balzac, a prolific and celebrated 19th century French novelist, whose prodigious output was famously fueled by copious cups of strong, black coffee consumed throughout the night, this popular café is situated in a beautifully restored heritage building with it’s large patio facing the St. Lawrence Market.

 After we had indulged in some very good coffee (and Chia Latte) we gathered for a talk about the history of the Market and the surrounding area known as Downtown Toronto.
 The area formed part of the original city of York, and was later known as Old Toronto.
 In 1904 the Great Toronto Fire destroyed most of it and after the reconstruction it was amalgamated with other municipalities to become the modern day city of Toronto.
 We had a walk through the area past the Cathedral and some of the other historic buildings that the Fire had spared; including the flat iron building, which had a fascinating history.
 Originally the Gooderham Building it was built to house the Gooderham & Worts Distillery and is wedged between Front Street and Wellington Street where they join up to form a triangular intersection.
 The building is the focal point of one of Toronto’s most iconic vistas: looking west down Front Street towards the building’s prominent rounded corner, framed on the sides by the heritage commercial blocks along Front Street, and with the skyscrapers of the Financial District towering in the background.
+The Gooderham family was a very prominent and influential family owning flourmills, schooners, the distillery and later branching into railways.
+The patriarch of the family was William Gooderham who with his son George was instrumental in starting the Bank of Toronto.
+Originally the building was very close to the docks and it is rumored that there is a secret tunnel linking it to the Bank.
+Supposedly liquor was smuggled out on the schooners and the money went down the tunnel to the Bank.

 St. Lawrence Market is an historic food market in Toronto’s Old Town.
 You can come to the market to experience the bustle of a traditional fresh-food market, sample everything from fruit to seafood, browse exhibits and antiques and improve your culinary skills.
 The market has three buildings to explore and a huge range of wares and cooking classes.